By Nirmal Mangar

 Meanwhile the SHO of Melli Police station, Mingyur Nadik Bhutia said that it took some time for the police to reach the house as the policemen in duty needed to get ready.

-“There was also a need for a woman police to accompany.
-Since she was to be called from home it took sometime,” he added.
+“There was also a need for a woman police officer to accompany.
+Since she was to be called from home it took some time,” he added.

-The sources at the hospital informed that there was no such major injuries on the woman which would lead her being admitted in the hospital.
+The sources at the hospital informed that there were no such major injuries on the woman which would lead her being admitted in the hospital.

 The family members also met with the South District Superintendent of Police, Manish Verma informing of the incident.The SP directed the SHO to convert the General Dairy into FIR and take the necessary action.